 Work injury benefits: There is no minimum qualifying period and no contribution requirement.
+Accidents that occur while commuting to and from work are covered.

-The weekly benefit is equal to 80% of average weekly insurable earnings in the 4 weeks before the onset of disability and is payable from the first day of incapacity for up to 182 days; thereafter, the benefit may be extended and paid at 60% of average weekly insurable earnings.
+The weekly benefit is equal to 80% of average weekly covered earnings in the 4 weeks before the disability began and is paid from the first day of incapacity for up to 156 days; thereafter, the benefit may be extended and paid at 60% of average weekly covered earnings for up to 91 days.